 Through the dedication and collaborative efforts of the community, friends, patrons, physicians, nurses, staff and volunteers, Providence Saint John’s continues its world-class tradition established more than 70 years ago by providing breakthrough medicine in an environment of inspired healing.

 Providence Saint John's Health Center is committed providing compassionate, reliable and safe care.
 That’s why we continually implement quality initiatives that ensure our patients receive the absolute best care.
-Our quality dashboard shows ours progress on five quality measures.

 The Caritas Suites at Providence Saint John’s Health Center are premier patient care rooms that complement the expert, highly qualified, compassionate medical and nursing care our patients experience every day.
 The nursing staff has extensive training in all medical and surgical nursing areas.
 Many Caritas nurses have advanced nursing certifications and specialty training.
 Additionally, all patients have access to the world-renowned physicians for which Providence Saint John’s is known.